 Women Talking is one of the saddest and most dignified stories I have ever read.
-It sounds simultaneously like a mature meeting of serious philosophical minds, and a long hollow howl into the empty darkness, which doesn’t respond with even an echo.
+It sounds simultaneously like a mature meeting of serious philosophical minds and a long hollow howl into an empty darkness, which doesn’t respond with even an echo.

 Miriam Toews wrote it as a response to the real life events on a Mennonite colony in Bolivia.
 Women were waking up bruised and bloody, and it was found that a group of men – their husbands and brothers – had been knocking their victims out with animal tranquilizer before raping them.
 At least 130 women were repeatedly attacked, and told the devil was coming to them in the night, or they were had wild imaginations.
 The men were handed over to police for their own safety, and convicted.
 While they were in prison, the attacks continued.

 Toews felt she had to write about it as she grew up on a Mennonite colony in Canada, and the Bolivian colony, though more conservative, was descended from the same origins in Ukraine.
 This is her eighth novel and others deal with the Mennonite community.
 She is one of the few ways we on the outside can glimpse these bizarre communities.

 Toews imagines how the women might have tried to make sense of the awfulness of their situation.
 They meet and talk through their options: Do nothing.
 Stay and fight.
 Leave.
 Meeting and talking in itself is a huge rebellion.
 August Epp takes minutes for them, as none of the women can read or write.
 Epp’s parents were exiled when he was a boy.
 Now an orphan, and having failed to find a place for himself in the outside world, he has been allowed back into the colony to live in a shed.
 He makes notes in English, although the women speak in their Low German dialect.